Mast cell tumors in cats come about when normally healthy mast cells abnormally mutate. Mast cells are usually a key part of a cat’s immune system.

 Symptoms Of Mast Cell Tumors In Cats

-Mast cell tumors in cats usually show themselves as lumps that can be seen and felt under a cat’s skin.
+Mast cell tumors in cats usually appear as lumps that can be seen and felt under a cat’s skin.

 Some of the main symptoms of mast cell tumors in cats include: